-PACE and CIP2020 projects, it has sought to align these where sensible.
+9.24 Dublin Airport states that as there is significant interrelatedness between a number of the PACE and CIP2020 projects, it has sought to align these where sensible.
 However, this has meant that 7 projects will not commence onsite by the end of 2019, and thus will not meet the initial trigger as set out in the PACE decision of June 2018.
-Dublin Airport requests a 6 month extension.
+Dublin Airport requests a 6 www.aviationreg.ie/ fileupload/PACE%20final%20decision/Final%20Decision%20Final%20Draft.pdf month extension.